 Fostering Problem-Solving Skills

-Teaching children problem-solving skills can improve their ability to cope.
+Teaching children problem-solving skills can also improve their ability to cope.
 Encourage them to think critically and consider multiple solutions.
 Role-playing different scenarios can help them prepare for real-life situations.
 Celebrate their efforts and ideas — even if they don’t always succeed.
 This encourages perseverance and creative thinking.

 Being a Positive Role Model